Program Specialist, California TRANScends

 - Compiling evaluation documents

-- Assembling documents and presentation materials for ACT-CA
+- Assembling documents and presentation materials for HEAL-CA

-- Coordinate sub-contracts and small grants to a group of ACT-CA cities.
-Interface with non-profits, institutions and local city governments to manage and track grants and contracts.
+- Interface with nonprofits, institutions and local city governments to manage and track grants and subcontracts.

 - Proficient in Google docs, Microsoft Outlook email and calendar functions